 The CFA 6000 bus trip with Bittar-Trans was comfortable and reasonably uneventful, apart from 90 minute delay at the start.
 Seemingly, the timetable is strictly adhered to from the Mopti end, but waiting for a full compliment of passengers, i.e. the bush taxi way, can happen in Bamako.

+We were met by the manager Blaise, the friendly staff who we had seen a year previously and eventually by the smiling John ( Mac ) himself.
 It really was good to be back at this charming oasis in the desert.

 Having booked ahead by telephone, a wise thing to do because the Refuge gets very busy ..
 Alaghi went to sleep for the rest of the afternoon whilst I sat on the roof of the restaurant, in the space reserved as a camping site, watching an enthusiastic football match across the road.
 The players were kicking up so much dust, it was often impossible to see from one end of the pitch to the other.

 The family meal, supervised by John, merrily and fluently switching between French, English ( well, American English ) and one or two local languages .. to entertain and inform the six or so different nationalities of guests at his table .. was very tasty.
 As usual, a help yourself to as much as you can eat mixture of home-made recipes and drinks, which have different themes for different nights.
 Alaghi .. more used to fairly plain diet, squatting and eating in the African style with his family and friends around a communal bowl of rice, vegetables and meat .. always makes the most of these occasions !

 , our local taxi driver and guide, to arrange a lift to Mopti the next morning, a day out in Dogon Country the day after .. and could he find out how best we could get to Timbuktu.